Cam Gallagher Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.7 K/9, the second-best in the league.

-- The Twins' 3.48 team ERA ranks second among all league pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.43).

-- The Twins allow the sixth-fewest home runs in baseball (55 total, one per game).
+- Twins pitchers combine to surrender 57 home runs (one per game), the sixth-fewest in the league.

-- His most recent appearance came on Sunday against the Toronto Blue Jays, when the righty tossed five innings, surrendering two earned runs while giving up five hits.
+- The right-hander last pitched on Wednesday against the Houston Astros, when he went four innings, allowing five earned runs while giving up four hits.

-- The 27-year-old has put up an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.